 As the largest city in Canada, Toronto generates a lot of sewage.
-The people who designed the city’s sewage treatment system - like many others in their time - chose to send surplus sewage into creeks, rivers, and Lake Ontario.
+The people who designed the city’s sewage treatment system - like many others in their time - designed a system that allows sewage to overflow into creeks, rivers, and Lake Ontario.

-Now that the city’s population has grown and much of its rain-absorbing greenspace has been paved, rain and snow overwhelm the system.
+As the city’s population grew and most rain-absorbing greenspace has been paved, rain and snow overwhelm the system more than once a week.
 When this happens, wastewater escapes into the natural environment (or back into your basement) or is intentionally released to the lake by treatment plant operators.

-Because the pipes and our waterways are connected, illegal or poorly-built plumbing can also send sewage to the lake unintentionally.
+Because the pipes and our waterways are connected, illegal and poorly-built plumbing also direct sewage into the lake instead of to a treatment plant.

-Lake Ontario Waterkeeper has known about Toronto’s sewage problem since we started our work in 2001.
-It’s been common knowledge for decades.
-Some of our earliest field work involved walking Toronto’s shoreline looking for leaking sewage pipes.
+Toronto’s sewage problem has been common knowledge for decades.
+Some Waterkeeper’s earliest field work involved walking Toronto’s shoreline looking for leaking sewage pipes.

 We started to realize the scale of the problem in 2011 when the international Commission for Environmental Cooperation released a report naming Toronto’s Ashbridge’s Bay wastewater treatment plant the #1 surface water polluter in North America.